Quest for Camelot

 In 1993 Warner Bros began to invest in a Warner Bros.
 Feature Animation division to compete with Disney’s stranglehold on the market.
 In May 1995, WB Feature Animation announced that Quest for Camelot would be the first project from its new animation house and despite being riddled with script problems, it was rushed into production in fall 1995.
 Animation was quickly halted and most of the animation staff was reassigned to the production on Space Jam — which despite being an animation/live action hybrid , it became the first feature to emerge from WB Feature Animation.
 Original Quest For Camelot director Bill Kroyer was then replaced with Frederik Du Chau and the script was completely reworked.
 The original November 1997 release date was pushed back to May 15, 1998 to accommodate the revamping of the story.

 Space Jam pulled in a strong $230.4M worldwide and would mark the only box office success for Warner Bros.
 Feature Animation.
-The $80 million budgeted The Quest For Camelot lost WB north of $40M and after its poor gross, the budget was reduced on their next project The Iron Giant.
+The budget for The Quest For Camelot was $80 million and it lost WB north of $40M.
+After its poor gross, the budget was reduced on their next project The Iron Giant.
 If the dreadful performance and critical reception of Quest For Camelot produced anything positive, it’s that it was such a micromanaged, humiliating failure for WB that they gave more freedom to Brad Bird to helm his fantastic The Iron Giant — which also died at the box office.
 Then came the disaster Osmosis Jones and another live-action/animation hybrid Looney Tunes: Back In Action was the final deathblow to the department in 2003.